-You’ve heard it before: “Better put that baby down before you spoil her.”
+You’ve heard it before: “Better put that baby down before you spoil them.”

 This parenting suggestion has been handed down from generation to generation and still influences many parents today.